abhishekarya1/Hash-Define-myNotes/content/java/more-oop.md

 }
 ```

-### Overrding an abstract Method with default Method
+### Overrding an abstract Method with default or static Method
 ```java
 interface P{
     void foo();